What is Applied Behavior Analysis?

 no two-word phrases by 24 months

 no babbling, pointing, or meaningful gestures by 12 months

 not showing items or sharing interests

 unusual attachment to one particular toy or object

 loss of skills/regression at any time"

 What services do you provide?

 We provide Applied Behavior Analysis (ABA) treatment and therapy for children with Autism and developmental delays.
+We also provide consultative services to parents of children with behavioral challenges that don't have diagnosis.
 We specialize in early intervention ABA.
 We also provide verbal behavior therapy to teach language, behavioral feeding therapy, parent training, functional behavior assessments, skills assessments and more.
 ABA Therapy is the leading, research-based methodology proven to bring about positive, meaningful change in behavior in individuals with autism and learning disabilities.
 ABA has been endorsed by state and federal agencies, including the U.S. Surgeon General.
 At Pivotal Achievements, we have used ABA methodologies to effectively target communication deficits, food selectivity, toilet training, reduce challenging behavior, increase compliance, academic skills, socialization, play, self-care, independence, and more.